ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Message Framers {#framing}

-Message Framers are implementations of simple protocols that can convert between application Message data and raw transport protocol data.
+Message Framers are pieces of code that define simple transformations between application Message data and raw transport protocol data.
 A Framer can encapsulate or encode outbound Messages, and decapsulate or decode inbound data into Messages.

 Message Framers allow message boundaries to be preserved when using a Connection object, even when using octet-stream transports.
-This facility is designed based on the fact that many of our current application protocols evolved over TCP, which does not provide message boundary preservation, and since many of these protocols require message boundaries to function, each application layer protocol has defined its own framing.
+This facility is designed based on the fact that many of the current application protocols evolved over TCP, which does not provide message boundary preservation, and since many of these protocols require message boundaries to function, each application layer protocol has defined its own framing.